Problems with Multiple Solutions for ACT Math

-Problems with multiple solutions on the exam are questions that give you an equation and then ask you how many solutions there are for the equation provided.
+Problems with multiple solutions on the ACT math exam are questions that give you an equation and then ask you how many solutions there are for the equation provided.

 These types of questions will usually appear on the algebra section of the test.

 Normally, the questions will involve an equation that has a squared number and an integer, although you may also see other types of equations, such as the one in example 3 below.